RSS-Bridge/rss-bridge/docs/04_For_Developers/04_Actions.md

 ]
 ```

-The parameters for this action are listed bellow:
+The parameters for this action are listed below:

 Parameter | Required | Description
 ----------|----------|------------
 `url`     | yes      | Specifies the URL to attempt to find a feed from.
 The value of this should be URL encoded.
-`format`  | yes      | Specifies the name of the format to use for the URL of the feed.
+`format`  | yes      | Specifies the name of the format to use for the URL of the feeds.
 This is passed to the detected `display` action.
 Possible values are determined from the formats available to the current instance of RSS-Bridge.